 Gifts-in-kind are generally defined as non-cash donations of materials or long-lived assets (“goods”).
 Contributions of service, while appreciated, are not generally deductible.
 Contributions of goods may be deductible to the extent allowed by law.

 Policy: No gift-in-kind will be accepted without a completed Delaware Valley University Gift-In-Kind Acceptance Form.
 The form can be found here.
 Please note that the signature of the donor on this particular form is not necessary unless the value of the gift is greater than $5,000.
-Please contact the Office of Institutional Advancement before accepting any gift-in-kind so that we may assist you with the process.
+Please contact development and alumni affairs before accepting any gift-in-kind so that we may assist you with the process.
 The University reserves the right to liquidate any Gift-in-Kind after the required holding period set by the IRS.

 Quid Pro Quo Gifts (Latin for "something for something")